20 Dream Vintage Coastal Kitchen Ideas (1920s-1940s Design Guide)

 Idea: Embrace a classic nautical color palette.

-Coastal element: The crisp combination of white and navy is reminiscent of sailor uniforms and classic boating aesthetics.
+Coastal element: White and navy together reads instantly as sailor uniforms and classic boating style.

 4. Beadboard Paneling